annalisa144/reverdecer/_posts/2019-02-10-more-brownies-now-sourdough.md

 I've believed in most of those during various life phases - these days my "let's pretend this makes it healthy" phrase is *sourdough.*

-So now we have **sourdough brownies**, along with [bread](https://reverdecer.annalisagross.com/2019/02/06/sourdoughs/), [pizza](https://reverdecer.annalisagross.com/2019/02/05/sourdough-pizza/), [pancakes](https://reverdecer.annalisagross.com/2019/02/07/sourdough-pancakes/), [cornbread]((http://reverdecer.annalisagross.com2019/02/14/simple-sourdough-cornbread/, [corn-pepper bread](http://reverdecer.annalisagross.com/2019/02/18/pepper-sourdough-cornbread/), [lasagna noodles](http://reverdecer.annalisagross.com/2019/02/25/sourdough-lasagna-noodles/), etc.
+So now we have **sourdough brownies**, along with [bread](https://reverdecer.annalisagross.com/2019/02/06/sourdoughs/), [pizza](https://reverdecer.annalisagross.com/2019/02/05/sourdough-pizza/), [pancakes](https://reverdecer.annalisagross.com/2019/02/07/sourdough-pancakes/), [cornbread](http://reverdecer.annalisagross.com2019/02/14/simple-sourdough-cornbread/), [corn-pepper bread](http://reverdecer.annalisagross.com/2019/02/18/pepper-sourdough-cornbread/), [lasagna noodles](http://reverdecer.annalisagross.com/2019/02/25/sourdough-lasagna-noodles/), etc.

 I based my brownies on [these from Cooking with Curls](https://cookingwithcurls.com/2013/05/20/turtle-sourdough-brownies-sourdough-surprises/), but the recipe posted below includes my tweaks (well, my best guess at them, since I don't measure).
 They turned out moist and barely sweet, so I did make a caramel sauce (not Cooking with Curls, one I've used before).

-We really like dessert but are wary of sugar, so I skipped any chocolate chips or baking chocolate and just used cocoa powder and extra fat.
-This way we have complete control of how much sweetener we put in our many chocolate desserts.
+We really like chocolate desserts but are wary of sugar, so I skipped any chocolate chips or baking chocolate (which are already sweet) and just used cocoa powder (and extra fat, since cocoa powder has fat stripped away).
+Baking with cocoa powder gives us complete control over the sugar/sweetener in our many chocolate desserts.

 **Brownies**
 * 1 2/3 cup cocoa powder